Tylogix - iSeries SQL Tips and Techniques

 (SELECT * FROM UPDATE_TABLE UPDT WHERE UPDT.ID = EM.ID);

-technique - using a join as opposed to a correlated sub-select - is
+this technique - using a join as opposed to a correlated

-available in some SQL flavors, such as MYSQL but NOT
+sub-select - is available in some SQL flavors,

 Go